MicrosoftDocs/cpp-docs/docs/windows/dialog-editor-states-guides-and-grids.md

 ## Align controls on a guide

-The sizing handles of controls snap to guides when the controls are moved, and guides snap to controls (if there are no controls previously snapped to the guide).
+The sizing handles of controls snap to guides when the controls are moved, and guides snap to controls if there are no controls previously snapped to the guide.
 When a guide is moved, controls that are snapped to it move as well.
 Controls snapped to more than one guide are resized when one of the guides is moved.

 The tick marks in the rulers that determine the spacing of guides and controls are defined by dialog units (DLUs).
 A DLU is based on the size of the dialog box font, normally 8-point MS Shell Dlg.
 A horizontal DLU is the average width of the dialog box font divided by four.
 A vertical DLU is the average height of the font divided by eight.